singh-man/books/crackingTheCoding/05_bitManipulation.md

 Let's look at the 4-bit integer -3 as an example.
 If it's a 4-bit number, we have one bit for the sign and three bits for the value.
 We want the complement with respect to 2³,  which is 8.
 The complement of 3 (the absolute value of -3) with respect to 8 is 5.
 5 in binary is 101.
 Therefore, -3 in binary as a 4-bit number  is 1101, with the first bit being the sign bit.

-In other words, the binary representation of-K (negative K) as a N-bit number is concat ( 1,  2ᴺ⁻¹  -  K).
+In other words, the binary representation of -K (negative K) as a N-bit number is concat ( 1,  2ᴺ⁻¹  -  K).

 Another way to look at this is that we invert the bits in the positive representation and then add 1.
 3 is 011 in binary.
 Flip the bits to get 100, add 1 to get 101, then prepend the sign bit (1) to get 1101.